jgh-/VideoCore-Inactive/README.md

 ##Version History

+* 0.1.9
+	* Bugfixes, memory leak fixes
+	* Introduces the ability to choose whether to use interface orientation or device orientation for Camera orientation.
 * 0.1.8
     * Introduces VideoToolbox encoding for iOS 8+ and OS X 10.9+
     * Adds -lc++ for compatibility with Xcode 6